floriank/blog/content/post/using-phoenix-with-docker-part-2-implementation.md

 ## Installation

 Before we start, please make sure you install Elixir and Phoenix.
-If you do not care or have already installed both, you can skipt this part.
+If you do not care or have already installed both, you can skip the next section.

 ### Elixir

-Installing Elixir is hopefully straight forward to you - it's **not** as convenient as just typing
+Installing Elixir is actually not too difficult - it's **not** as convenient as just typing

 ```bash
 sudo apt-get install elixir